DIN-Foundation/bcs-ntnu-2021/report/07-choices.md

-## 9.x Why BDD?
+## 7.x Why BDD?

-- Own experience from working with BDD out in the field
+- Own experience from working with BDD out in the field.

 - Dan North, Introduction to BDD, https://dannorth.net/introducing-bdd/
     + >If we could develop a consistent vocabulary for analysts, testers, developers, and the business, then we would be well on the way to eliminating some of the ambiguity and miscommunication that occur when technical people talk to business people.